Previous Post: Sri Lanka’s Horton Plains & the Hike To World’s End

 The blue Chinese-built trains were the newest ones I saw; they were introduced in 2012.
 We had reserved second-class seats and, best of all, it was very easy to take pics.
 I am almost certain that the windows open so dirty windows were not an issue.
-I am not sure why I did not use my Sony DSLR for any of the pix in this post; all but the last were all taken with my with my point and shoot – a Canon Elph 330 (aka Ixus 255).
+I am not sure why I did not use my Sony DSLR for any of the pix in this post; all but the last were all taken with my point and shoot – a Canon Elph 330 (aka Ixus 255).

 The car below looks like it might go back to pre-independence times!